ecommerce business

 Use a Credit Card

-Credit cards have notoriously high interest rates, as well as penalties for late payments.
-If you’re unable to pay more than the minimum payment, you could end up spending much more than you should in the long run.
+Credit cards have notoriously high-interest rates, as well as penalties for late payments.
+If you're unable to pay more than the minimum payment, you could end up spending much more than you should in the long run.
 This lack of flexibility and personal attention can negatively affect your credit, business, and finances.
 If you choose to use a personal credit card, issues can even impact your personal credit.

-Borrow Money from Friends and Family
+Borrow Money From Friends and Family

 Some small business owners opt to borrow from people they know at the beginning of their business venture.
 This strategy does have benefits.